Cinema of India: Music

-Music and songs are a big part of Indian cinema and it's not just for entertainment but they play a crucial role in storytelling.
-Music and dance are a core part of Indian culture, and films weave them in to tell the story.
+Music and songs play a significant role in Indian cinema.
+As well as entertaining the audience, they also drive the narrative forward.
+Music and dance are core elements of Indian culture, and films incorporate these to enrich the narrative.
 Songs are used to express emotions that spoken dialogue might struggle to convey.
-Songs often used to move the plot forward.
-Lyrics might reveal a character's inner thoughts, motivations, or foreshadow future events.
-Sometimes the song itself can become a turning point in the story.
-While some may find them disruptive, songs remain a deeply rooted tradition in Indian cinema, reflecting both its culture and what audiences love.
+They are also often used to advance the plot.
+The lyrics may reveal a character's inner thoughts or motivations, or foreshadow future events.
+Sometimes, a song itself can become a turning point in the story.
+While some people may find them disruptive, songs remain a deeply rooted tradition in Indian cinema, reflecting both the culture and what audiences love.

 Music is a substantial revenue generator for the Indian film industry, with music rights alone accounting for 4–5% of net revenues.
 The major film music companies are T-Series at Delhi, Sony Music India at Chennai and Zee Music Company at Mumbai, Aditya Music at Hyderabad and Saregama at Kolkata.
 Film music accounts for 48% of net music sales in the country.
 A typical film may feature 5–6 choreographed songs.